 The first thing to do is to check whether you have the graphics card is installed in the first PCI-E x16 slot, because if you have two or more than one PCIs x16 slot then in most of the motherboards, the first PCIe x16 slot runs at maximum PCIe bandwidth, which is x16, while the second PCI-E x16 slot runs at x8 speed only.

 Check if CPU, GPU & Motherboard supports PCIe x16

 You also have to make sure that your CPU, Motherboard, and GPU support PCIe x16, whether it is a PCIe 3.0 or PCIe 2.0 standard.
 You can check this information on the manufacturer’s website of the CPU, motherboard, and graphics card.
 If your CPU does not have PCIe 16 lanes then your GPU won’t run on PCIe x16 speed, even if the motherboard supports it.
 On the other hand, if the CPU supports PCIe x16 lanes for the graphics card, but your motherboard or graphics card is limited to only PCIe x8, then your graphics card will run at PCIe x8 only.

 Reseat the graphics card

 One of the most important things to do, when you face this problem is to reseat your graphics card.
-Remove the graphics card from the PCI-E x16 slot, clean the PCI-E connector contacts with isopropyl alcohol and put it back in the PCI-E x16 slot properly.
+Remove the graphics card from the PCI-E x16 slot, clean the PCI-E connector contacts with isopropyl alcohol, and put it back in the PCI-E x16 slot properly.
 This is because, sometimes dust or even some part of the warranty sticker can be present on the PCI-E connector, which can result in this issue.
-Also, make sure that the motherboard PCI-E x16 slot is clean and there is no dust present in it.
+Also, make sure that the motherboard PCI-E x16 slot is clean and that there is no dust present in it.
 You can clean off the dust using an electric air duster by blowing air on the PCIe x16 slot.